jfmengels/elm-review/README.md

 nuisances it will cause should be very high, and it is often hard to foresee all the nuisances.

-Linting rules are useful when something must never appear in the code.
-It gets much less useful when something should not appear only 99% of the time, as there is no good solution for handling exceptions (`elm-lint` doesn't offer an option for disabling a rule locally, see why [here](#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations-)).
+Review rules are useful when something must never appear in the code.
+It gets much less useful when something should not appear only 99% of the time, as there is no good solution for handling exceptions (`elm-review` doesn't offer an option for disabling a rule locally, see why [here](#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations-)).
 If you really need to make exceptions, they should be written in the rule itself or defined in the rule's parameters.

-First of all, if you have never encountered a problem with some pattern before, then you probably don't need to forbid it.
+First of all, if you have never encountered a problem with a pattern before, then you probably don't need to forbid it.
 There are chances the problem will never occur, and writing the rule is a waste of time.
 Or maybe when using it, you will find that the pattern is actually not so bad at all and that there are